chenxingqiang/jax-sklearn/doc/modules/neighbors.rst

 :class:`NearestNeighbors` implements unsupervised nearest neighbors learning.
 It acts as a uniform interface to three different nearest neighbors
 algorithms: :class:`BallTree`, :class:`KDTree`, and a
-brute-force algorithm based on routines in :mod:`sklearn.metrics.pairwise`.
+brute-force algorithm based on routines in :mod:`xlearn.metrics.pairwise`.
 The choice of neighbors search algorithm is controlled through the keyword ``'algorithm'``, which must be one of
 ``['auto', 'ball_tree', 'kd_tree', 'brute']``.
 When the default value